 These considerations indicate why character has become a central issue not only in ethics, but also in feminist philosophy, political philosophy, philosophy of education, and philosophy of literature.
 If developing good moral character requires being members of a community in which citizens can fully realize their human powers and ties of friendship, then one needs to ask how educational, economic, political, and social institutions should be structured to make that development possible.
 Some contemporary philosophers are now addressing these issues.
 For example, Martha Nussbaum uses Aristotelian virtues to outline a democratic ideal in (1990b).
 In (1996) Andrew Mason explores how capitalist market forces make it difficult for virtues to flourish.
+In (1987) Jon Elster interprets Marx as offering a conception of the good life that consists in active self-realization, which can be promoted or blocked by economic and political institutions.
+In (1993) John Bernard Murphy reconstructs Aristotle’s views on practical deliberation and decision-making to show how they can yield a theory of productive labor that helps us see what is wrong with work in the contemporary world and how to re-organize it.
 Rosalind Hursthouse applies an Aristotelian view of the emotions to an investigation of racist attitudes in (2001).
-In (2010) Marcia Homiak develops Aristotle's and Mill's views on the transformative power of institutions to explore the possibilities for living virtuously in an imperfect world.
-Laurence Thomas (1989) uses Aristotle's discussions of self-love and friendship to argue that friendship helps to develop and maintain good moral character.
+In (2010) Marcia Homiak develops Aristotle’s and Mill’s views on the transformative power of institutions to explore the possibilities for living virtuously in an imperfect world.
+Laurence Thomas (1989) uses Aristotle’s discussions of self-love and friendship to argue that friendship helps to develop and maintain good moral character.
 And if one is interested in understanding what the nature of moral character is and the extent to which it can be altered, one will find useful examples of both good and bad moral character in literary writers.
-For philosophical discussion of literary writers' use of character, see (Taylor 1996) and (Nussbaum 1990a).
+For philosophical discussion of literary writers’ use of character, see Taylor (1996) and Nussbaum (1990a).

 Finally, it might be useful to note that this brief discussion of the history of philosophical views of character indicates that character has played, or can play, an important role in a variety of western ethical traditions, from Greek virtue-centered views to Kantianism to utilitarianism to Marxism.
-So Anscombe's provocative claim with which this entry began — that the two major traditions in modern moral theory (Kantianism and utilitarianism) have ignored questions of virtue and character to their detriment — does not seem altogether true.
-Nevertheless, some of the views sureyed here seem to give a more prominent role to character and virtue than do others.
+So Anscombe’s provocative claim with which this entry began – that the two major traditions in modern moral theory (Kantianism and utilitarianism) have ignored questions of virtue and character to their detriment – does not seem altogether true.
+Nevertheless, some of the views surveyed here seem to give a more prominent role to character and virtue than do others.
 It is not easy to explain precisely what this prominence consists in.
 Although a full treatment of these issues is beyond the scope of this essay, a preliminary indication of how they might be addressed can be provided.
-(For further discussion of these questions, see Trianosky 1990, Watson 1990, Homiak 1997, and Hursthouse 2001.)
+For further discussion of these questions, see Trianosky (1990), Watson (1990), Homiak (1997), and Hursthouse (2001).

 As this entry has indicated, Kant’s views do provide a role for virtue, for it matters to Kant that we perform our imperfect duties with the right spirit.
 The virtuous person has the properly cultivated tendencies to feel that make it easier for her to perform her imperfect duties.
 These feelings support her recognition of what is right and are a sign that she is disposed to perform her duties.
 Because Kant views the emotions as recalcitrant and in continual need of reason’s control, virtue amounts to a kind of self-mastery or continence.
 One might put this point by saying that, for Kant, virtuous character is subordinate to the claims of practical reason.